The question of "Who gets custody of the kids?" is one of the most difficult decisions for parents and their children, when parents separate.

-In Maryland, the law does not favor either the mother or father.
+Under Maryland law, both natural parents are the presumed natural custodians of their children.
+The law does not favor either the mother or father.
 The law looks at the "best interest" of the child standard when deciding on child custody and visitation.
-The" best interest" of the child standard looks at certain factors to determine what is best for the child(ren).
+The "best interest" of the child standard looks at certain factors to determine what is best for the child(ren).
 This standard will be discussed later.
-While grandparents and others may seek custody, there is a "presumption" in favor of the natural parents.
-This means that the court is more likely to favor the natural parents.
+While grandparents and others may seek custody, the presumption in favor of the natural parents can make it difficult.

-Either one of the separated parents may petition a circuit court in Maryland for custody of a child.
-If the parties cannot agree about who should have custody, the court will grant custody either solely to one of the parents or joint custody to both of the parents.
+Either of the separated parents may petition a circuit court in Maryland for custody of a child.
+If the parties cannot agree about who should have custody, the court will grant custody either solely to one of the parents or shared between parents.

-Legal and Physical Custody - Custody is made up of: legal custody and physical custody.
+Legal and Physical Custody - All court ordered custody has two components, legal and physical.
 Legal custody involves the right to make long range plans and decisions for the education, religious training, discipline, non-emergency medical care and other matters of major significance concerning the child's welfare.
 Physical custody involves spending time with the child and making decisions about the child's everyday needs.
+The court may order legal and physical custody in a number of ways.

 Sole Custody - A person may be granted sole legal custody, sole physical custody, or both.